MNLierman/Tech-Research-Notes-and-Solutions/Windows/Fix-SPP-Services-Software-Protection-Platform.md

 That said, following these instructions carefully should help you get the SPPSvc back under your control.

 Alright, with that out of the way, let's get started.
-Here's how we restore order to the Software Protection Platform Service (SPPSvc) and tame its unruly RulesEngine:
+Here's how we restore order to the Software Protection Platform Service (SPPSvc).
+Let's review a quick game plan.

+1. Backup the registry keys you will be modifying and create a Restore Point.
+2. Create a thorough permissions portfolio for SPPSvc, ensuring that permissions aren't an issue now, and won't be in the future.
+3. Make the modifications outlined in this GitHub document.
+4. Monitor the issue and make any necessary follow-up changes, if needed.
+5. Keep your backups, zip them up and save them in your OneDrive or something.
+If this doesn't work or you need to restore, Windows often doesn't touch much of the registry during upgrades, resets, DISM, or SFC.
+6. Report any feedback so that I know what's working and we can better the community and this page with any additional learned information.

 **Phase 1: Fortification – Backing Up Your System**